CLOSE

 Once a project is underway, the consultant’s role shifts from planner to guardian of time and budget.
 Firms perform monthly independent schedule updates, time-impact analyses for change orders, cash-flow re-forecasts, and claims avoidance training for project teams.
 When a delay shows up, consultants run time-impact analyses within days, not weeks, so stakeholders can evaluate acceleration options, re-sequence trades, or negotiate extension-of-time requests with clear cost implications.

-The need for this hands-on approach is clear: multiple industry surveys and academic studies indicate that a significant share of projects encounter schedule slips or cost overruns, with typical overruns ranging from the mid-teens to the high twenties percent, depending on complexity.
-Firms such as Naylor Construction Consulting apply structured schedule updates and time-impact analyses to mitigate schedule slips and contain cost overruns before they escalate.
-One widely cited aggregate suggests average overruns commonly fall in the 15–28 percent range, while other analyses show that highly complex projects are substantially more likely to exceed budgets.
-These are precisely the exposure levels consultants seek to reduce through disciplined, ongoing intervention.
+The need for this hands-on approach is stark: multiple industry surveys and academic studies continue to show that a large majority of projects experience schedule slips or cost overruns, with typical overruns ranging from the mid-teens to the high twenties percent, depending on complexity.
+One widely cited aggregate suggests average overruns commonly fall in the 15–28 percent range; other analyses find that very high-complexity projects are far more likely to exceed budgets.
+These are the ranges that consultants aim to halve through active interventions.

 Consultants also help tighten procurement and subcontract strategy.
 They advise on staged buys for volatile commodities, hedging strategies for materials, and alternative delivery models (e.g., progressive design-build, GMP with open books) that more sensibly reallocate risk.
 On-site, they enforce time-boxed recoveries, recommend targeted overtime and shift patterns where cost-effective, and introduce digital progress-tracking tools that replace subjective weekly reports with near-real-time earned-value metrics.